Competition between shared autonomous vehicles and public transit: A case study in Singapore: System design

-\item Supply updating frequency: \textsc{am}o\textsc{d} can update the next day's supply strategy at the end of each day.
-P\textsc{t} can only update its supply strategy after a sufficiently long time (30 days in this paper; more discussion in Section \ref{sim_platform}).
+\item Supply updating frequency: AMoD can update the next day's supply strategy at the end of each day.
+PT can only update its supply strategy after a sufficiently long time (30 days in this study; more discussion in Section \ref{sim_platform}).
+For the \emph{NE} scenario, there is no definition of supply updating frequency (see Section \ref{sim_NE} for details).

 \end{itemize} \end{enumerate}